Living Thinking

 a learning to think backwards - of unraveling, or unrolling, the

-thought content produced by thinking with.
+thought content produced by thinking-with.

-The Discipleship stream sees it from a slightly different direction,
+Discipleship stream sees it from a slightly different direction,

 one which, however, is not in opposition, but which instead is once